 “I’d never sit behind my computer and tell anyone what they should or shouldn’t be doing for their families.
 All I can do is share what I’m doing for mine, and church is now one of those things.”

 I’m about to go fire and brimstone about why I don’t go to church.
 Many of you will not agree.
 I’m not telling you how to live your life, I’m telling you the reasons I use to explain how I live mine.
-Your mileage may vary, but I’m never going to take my kids to church.
+Your mileage may vary, but my kids have never been to church and I don’t plan on taking them.
 Ever.